shadinab/WA_Match_Finding/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Thank you for playing the Vegetable Game!
 We hope you have a great time guessing vegetables and earning likes.
 ```

-In this README, you would replace the image URL (`https://example.com/vegetable-game-screenshot.png`) with the actual URL of the game's screenshot.
-This README provides an overview of the game, how to play it, and what features it offers.
-It also includes information on installation, contributing, and licensing.